Sarav-S/Laravel-Model-Cacher/README.md

     php artisan vendor:publish --tag=public --force

-> If nothing gets published, try clearing the cache php artisan config:cache
+> If nothing gets published, try clearing the cache by running *php artisan config:cache*

 ##Step 4 : Configuring the cacheable.php ##

-When you publish, you will see cacheable.php under config folder.
+When you publish, you will see cacheable.php under *config* folder.
 Open up the file and you see array containing the models and timing for cache to remember.
 Add the list of models with namespace for which you wanted to add caching.